-Born into a family of garden enthusiasts, she remembers the family home near Paris where she spent her childhood.
+Born into a family of enthusiastic gardeners, she has wonderful memories of the family home near Paris where she spent part of her childhood.

-She remembers her grandfather, his magical garden combining the practical and the pleasurable: the rose trellis, spring blossom, the hothouse, red fruits, the vegetable garden, the henhouse...
-Planted with hundred-year-old trees, it was a fantastic, timeless place.
+She remembers her grandfather, his magical garden combining the practical and the pleasurable with its rose trellis, spring blossom, hothouse, red berries, vegetable garden and henhouse.
+Planted with hundred-year-old trees, it was a place of timeless enchantment.

-After attending the Camondo School in Paris and rubbing shoulders with creative individuals, her passion is now perpetuated alongside her husband, Bruno Lafourcade, (selftaught architect), with extraordinary garden projects that are always in keeping with the site.
+After attending the Camondo School of Interior Design in Paris and rubbing shoulders with creative and artistic people, her passion for outstanding garden design was helped and encouraged by her husband, Bruno Lafourcade, who was equally passionate about architecture; together they developed extraordinary projects that are always in keeping with the surrounding landscape.

 She draws her inspiration from nature and the Mediterranean maquis or scrubland.